Andrew-XQY/XFlow/README.md

 ## Core Data Processing Pipeline (Computational Map example)
 `flow` is a step-based computation map for data processing.

 Inputs (possibly different data types) move through discrete steps.
 At each step, a sample either passes through unchanged (identity) or is transformed by a node.
 Nodes can be multi-input and multi-output, so the map can split and merge data streams.
-Optional meta nodes (debug, checks, routing) can log, validate, stop, or redirect the pipeline without changing the core step structure.
+Optional meta nodes (debug, checks, routing) can log, validate, stop, or redirect (no loops, deterministic) the pipeline without changing the core step structure.

 ```mermaid
 %%{init: {"themeVariables": {"fontSize": "15px"}, "flowchart": {"htmlLabels": true}}}%%